thevalencyproject/valency-exchange-app/README.md

 # valency-exchange-app
 Contains the flutter code for the Android and IOS versions of the Valency Exchange.
 Also contains the mockups that have been designed in Figma.
-This flutter code will then be linked with the backend which is powered my Modulus.

-Figma design consists of all main pages + secondary pages Flutter design consists of entire app (backend will come after layout outline)
+Flutter design consists of entire app with flutter https library to interface with the proprietary backend.

 Valency Backend API Documentation is in the Valency-Exchange-API repository.